• Home

 This issue creates a gap between when the application is ready and when Kubernetes thinks it is ready.
 As a result, when the deployment starts to scale, unready applications might receive traffic and send back 500 errors.

-Kubernetes probes enable the kubelet, an agent running on each node, to validate the health and readiness of a container.
+Kubernetes health checks use probes that enable the kubelet, an agent running on each node, to validate the health and readiness of a container.
 Probes determine when a container is ready to accept traffic and when it should be restarted.

 What are the Three Types of Kubernetes Probes?